heyayush/heyayush-v2/content/posts/2022-02-21_option-selling.md

 ## Volatility

 - Volatility is your enemy if you are already having positions, however look forward to increase in vix as a good time to go for new far OTM positions especially in next week or next monthly expiry.
+- If vix is above 22 then just stay away from straddle strangle.
+- If vix is in 16-20 and is in falling mode then we can go for straddle strangle.
+- If vix goes below 15 then premiums are very low and it is not that worthy to take risk of straddle strangle.

 ## Technicals